Dudeiebot/leetcode/medium/tome.md

 - we have our rotated array here and we are going through it by searching a certain target in it
 - we are using binary search also here because we are to submit it in Ologn
 - we define our left and right, initiate our loop and define our middle
-- so basically it all suppose to come down to the middle, we we check at the beginning of our loop
+- so basically it is all suppose to come down to the middle, and remember we check at the beginning of our loop
 - so here our approach is that we want to divide the array into left and right and how do we check intiallialy if we are meant to use the left or the right
 - if l is lessthan or equal to middle that means we should check the left because it is sorted but if it is the other way round, we are checking the right because that means our right is being sorted
 - for the left part, we are checking with our target next, if our target is greater than left and our target is less than middle, we update our right as middle + 1 else our left is updated as middle - 1